Mock¶

 assert "db_path" == os.listdir()

-Mock objects are usually intended as objects that are used instead of the real
+Mock objects are generally intended to be used in place of the real

-too flexible by default: they would also accept stort()
+objects are too flexible: they would also accept stort() or other

 @pytest.fixture()

-I know of is if the class or object being mocked has dynamic methods or if
+exception I am aware of is when the class or object being mocked has dynamic

 See also